Clicky

 The problem with many shade trees is that they are slow growing.
 Which means it could take many years for them to offer any protection.

-Sometimes it gets a bit warm in Florida during the winter; temperatures above 80ºF occur.
 For this reason, evergreen shade trees are helpful, especially in South Florida.
 The list includes some interesting trees such as weeping figneem tree, Chinese banyan, and monkeypod tree

 Below are some of the fastest-growing shade trees available in Florida.
 Not only do they provide excellent shade, but they are beautiful.